ivteplo/bon-ui.js/readme.md

 }
 ```

-## Getting started with Bon UI
-There is a Medium post that describes how to work with Bon UI.
-You can read it [here](https://link.medium.com/zuF8phk864)

 ## Documentation
 You can find the API documentation by visiting [this](https://teplovs.github.io/bon-ui-docs) website.

 ## :exclamation:Important notes
 - This is the alpha version of framework
 - Please, contact us if you wish us to add something to the framework or found a bug